m-cheicki/WEBSEM_PW4/README.md

 -   Add a new functionality in the JenaEngine class that allows to read the value of property of type DataType (see the javadoc of the Jena API)
 -   Create a new class in the application package that

     a.
-Read a name of a person2021 - ESILV A4 | Practice Works for
+Read a name of a person
     b.
 Display his/her parents, brothers and sisters.
     c.
 If this person is married, display the name and age of her husband/his wife
     d.
 If this person is not married Display all the persons